 - Know You Aren’t Alone: While it’s ideal to decline an invite right away, and even more ideal, of course, to be able to attend, know you aren’t alone.
 In fact, The Knot suggests that brides and grooms plan on about ten to twenty percent of invited guests declining.

 - On the Other Hand, Don’t Wait: That said, don’t cancel casually (see point “Be Honest”).
-Cancelling does cost the bride and groom money, especially if it’s something like a plated dinner, vs a buffet, where they will be paying for your meal in particular.
+Cancelling as a wedding guest too late down the line does cost the bride and groom money– especially if they are paying on a per-plate basis for their catering.
 Letting the couple know as soon as possible is essential.
 The sooner you notify them, the more likely the couple can plan for unexpected cancellations, and perhaps get at least a partial refund.

 - Let Them Know Your Regrets: Be human, and be personal.
 Let the couple know how much the original invite meant to you, and how much you wish you could be a part of their day.
 If you feel comfortable, you can share your reason for cancellation; regardless, do so in a polite, apologetic tone.
 And it wouldn’t hurt to send a card along, and maybe, if your budget allows, an extra nice gift.
 If you’re close to the bride or groom, suggest getting together with them after their honeymoon: it will let them know you really do care, and give you a date to look forward to.